-Risks Related to this Offering and Ownership of Our Common Stock
+Risks Related to this Offering and Ownership of Our Class A Common Stock

-Our stock price may fluctuate significantly and purchasers of our common stock could incur substantial losses.
+Our stock price may fluctuate significantly and purchasers of our Class A common stock could incur substantial losses.

-The market price of our common stock could vary significantly as a result of a number of factors, some of which are beyond our control.
-In the event of a drop in the market price of our common stock, you could lose a substantial part or all of your investment in our common stock.
+The market price of our Class A common stock could vary significantly as a result of a number of factors, some of which are beyond our control.
+In the event of a drop in the market price of our Class A common stock, you could lose a substantial part or all of your investment in our Class A common stock.
 The following factors could affect our stock price:

-- · our operating and financial performance and prospects; - quarterly variations in the rate of growth (if any) of our financial or operational indicators, such as earnings per share, net income, revenues, Adjusted Net Income, Adjusted EBITDAR and Adjusted CASM; - · the public reaction to our press releases, our other public announcements and our filings with the SEC; - · strategic actions by our competitors; - changes in operating performance and the stock market valuations of other companies; - announcements related to litigation; - our failure to meet revenue or earnings estimates made by research analysts or other investors; - · changes in revenue or earnings estimates, or changes in recommendations or withdrawal of research coverage, by equity research analysts; - speculation in the press or investment community; - sales of our common stock by us or our stockholders, or the perception that such sales may occur; - changes in accounting principles, policies, guidance, interpretations, or standards; - · additions or departures of key management personnel; - actions by our stockholders; - general economic and market conditions; - the COVID-19 pandemic and its effects; - domestic and international economic, legal and regulatory factors unrelated to our performance; - material weakness in our internal control over financial reporting; and - the realization of any risks described under this "Risk Factors" section, or other risks that may materialize in the future.
+- our operating and financial performance and prospects; - quarterly variations in the rate of growth (if any) of our financial indicators, such as net income per share, net income and revenues; - the public reaction to our press releases, our other public announcements and our filings with the SEC; - strategic actions by our competitors; - changes in operating performance and the stock market valuations of other companies; - announcements related to litigation; - our failure to meet revenue or earnings estimates made by research analysts or other investors;

+- changes in revenue or earnings estimates, or changes in recommendations or withdrawal of research coverage, by equity research analysts; - speculation in the press or investment community; - sales of our Class A common stock by us or our stockholders, or the perception that such sales may occur; - changes in accounting principles, policies, guidance, interpretations, or standards; - additions or departures of key management personnel; - · actions by our stockholders; - general market conditions; - domestic and international economic, legal and regulatory factors unrelated to our performance; - · material weakness in our internal control over financial reporting; and - the realization of any risks described under this "Risk Factors" section, or other risks that may materialize in the future.

 The stock markets in general have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-These broad market fluctuations may adversely affect the trading price of our common stock.
+These broad market fluctuations may adversely affect the trading price of our Class A common stock.
 Securities class action litigation has often been instituted against companies following periods of volatility in the overall market and in the market price of a company's securities.
 Such litigation, if instituted against us, could result in very substantial costs, divert our management's attention and resources and harm our business, financial condition, and results of operations.

-We are an "emerging growth company," and will be able take advantage of reduced disclosure requirements applicable to "emerging growth companies," which could make our common stock less attractive to investors.
+We are an "emerging growth company," and will be able take advantage of reduced disclosure requirements applicable to "emerging growth companies," which could make our Class A common stock less attractive to investors.